ferpection/uikit/README.md

 ### Storybook

 A storybook is available to help navigate onto the list of components.
+You can access to [the last generated storybook](https://ferpection.github.io/uikit/) on GitHub Pages to see the last published version of `@ferpection/uikit`.

-You can start the storybook:
+You can also start the storybook locally for development purpose:

 ```sh
 yarn start:storybook
 ```

-To build a static version of the storybook:
+Or build a static version (HTML/CSS/JS) of the storybook:

 ```sh
 yarn build:storybook